Recreation Centre and Sports Hall

 - Five a side football

-Socially, the Recreation Centre includes the Sports and Community Club which has recently undergone a major refurbishment, inside and out, with licensed bars, multiple large screen televisions and TV projector for major sporting events, pool table and a darts board.
-Outside is a new decking area overlooking the cricket and football pitches complete with outdoor tables and chairs.
+Socially, the Recreation Centre includes the Sports and Social Club with licensed bars, multiple large screen televisions and TV projector for major sporting events, pool table and a darts board.
+Outside is a decking area overlooking the cricket and football pitches complete with outdoor tables and chairs.

 Quizes take place every Thursday evening and the club is available for hire for private parties.

 The Recreation Centre is a registered charity, it belongs to the village, is run by a committee and is available to all residents.
-The Sports and Community Club is run separately and commercially.
+The Sports and Social Club is run separately and commercially.